mb0/xelf-old/DESIGN.md

 type references to itself or an ancestor.
 Type references are implicitly used in the type inference and resolution phase.

-The flag, enum and rec types are called schema types and are global references a type definition with additional information.
+The flag, enum and rec types are called schema types and are global references to a type definition with additional information.
 The flag type is a integer type used as bit set with associated constants.
 The enum type is a string type with associated constants.
 A record is an object with a known schema.